rbeyer/hiproc/README.rst

 what that system is doing on a small scale.

-The programs here are meant to replicate the HiRISE processing chain on a small scale, so that individual algorithms and processes can be investigated, without needing a massive data processing system and lots of infrastructure.
+The programs here are meant to replicate the HiRISE processing chain on a local scale, so that individual algorithms and processes can be investigated, without needing a massive data processing system and lots of infrastructure.